acasanova009/GoldenChest/README.md

 # GoldenChest
-Instead of having many  seeds phrases, this tool will help make a GoldenChest in which you can dumb your seeds.
+Instead of having many  seeds phrases, this tool will help make a GoldenChest in which you can dump your seeds.
 And keep everything safe inside.

 How to use